International Trade Administration: Organization

 The U.S. Commercial Service, through its Strategic Corporate Partnership program, has Public Private Partnership agreements with 17 private organizations, including several banks, legal and regulatory organizations, transportation and shipping organizations, event organizers, trade risk service companies and the publisher of Commercial News USA, the official export promotion magazine of the U.S. Department of Commerce, The ecommerce partner is the Federation of International Trade Associations under which the USCS contributes market research and other reports on GlobalTrade.net.

 Leadership

 The ITA was created on January 2, 1980, and is headed by the under secretary of commerce for international trade (USC(IT)), the principal adviser to the secretary of commerce on American imports and exports.
 The under secretary is the head of the International Trade Administration within the Commerce Department.

 The under secretary is appointed by the president of the United States with the consent of the United States Senate.
 Gilbert B. Kaplan was nominated by President Trump for the position of Under Secretary for International Trade on April 11, 2017, and confirmed by the Senate on March 13, 2018.
 Gilbert Kaplan left the position in late 2019.
 President Biden appointed Marisa Lago as undersecretary in 2021.
+As of 2025, the ITA is headed by Under Secretary of Commerce for International Trade William Kimmitt, with Diane Farrell serving as Deputy Under Secretary.